-Your clergy pension benefit is taxable in most cases, but you may exclude the portion of your pension that you use for housing expenses from your taxable income.
+If you are clergy, your pension benefit is taxable in most cases, but you may exclude the portion of your pension that you use for housing expenses from your taxable income (subject to IRS requirements).

-The Church Pension Fund designates the full amount of each pension to retired and disabled clergy as eligible for the housing allowance exclusion, as provided by the Internal Revenue Code.
-This amount includes:
+The Church Pension Fund designates the full amount of the benefits paid to retired and disabled clergy as eligible for the housing allowance exclusion, as provided by the Internal Revenue Code.
+This amount may include:

 - Christmas Beneﬁt (13th check)